Can You Get Waxed on Your Period? Yes, Queen.

 • Aftercare is key: exfoliate, use ingrown serums, and keep skin moisturized.

-• At Ted D Bare in San Jose, our famous 7-minute Brazilian wax keeps the whole thing quick and clean.
+• At Ted D Bare in San Jose, our viral 7-minute Brazilian wax keeps the whole thing quick and clean.

 Can you get waxed on your period?
 The short answer is yes.
 Absolutely.
 Your cycle doesn’t have to interfere with your self-care routine, and plenty of people keep their regular appointments even when their period shows up uninvited.
-If women can run businesses, crush workouts, and basically run the world (cue Beyoncé) while on their period, then you can absolutely handle a wax.
+If women can run businesses, smash marathons and scale Everest while on their period, then you can absolutely handle a wax.
 The key is knowing what to expect, preparing the right way, and trusting skilled estheticians who make the process fast, efficient, and comfortable.

 At Ted D Bare, legendary since 2006, clients across San Jose, Cupertino, and Santa Clara rely on skilled waxers who welcome everyone and deliver quick, clean results every time.
 We gossip, tell bad jokes, and even went viral on TikTok for our famous 7-minute Brazilian wax, so the whole thing feels easy-peasy.
 We have done it hundreds of times.
-You are not our guinea pig.
+You are not our test tube baby.

 Why It’s Safe to Wax During Your Period